Actipro/WPF-Controls/Documentation/topics/syntaxeditor/language-creation/loading-lang-def.md

 The [SyntaxLanguageDefinitionSerializer](xref:ActiproSoftware.Text.Implementation.SyntaxLanguageDefinitionSerializer) class has:

 @if (wpf winforms) {
-- An [InitializeFromFile](xref:ActiproSoftware.Text.Implementation.SyntaxLanguageDefinitionSerializer.InitializeFromFile*) method for initializing an existing syntax language from a file, and
+- An [InitializeFromFile](xref:ActiproSoftware.Text.Implementation.SyntaxLanguageDefinitionSerializer.InitializeFromFile*) method for initializing an existing syntax language from a file
 }

-- An [InitializeFromStream](xref:ActiproSoftware.Text.Implementation.SyntaxLanguageDefinitionSerializer.InitializeFromStream*) method for initializing an existing syntax language from a `Stream`, and
+- An [InitializeFromStream](xref:ActiproSoftware.Text.Implementation.SyntaxLanguageDefinitionSerializer.InitializeFromStream*) method for initializing an existing syntax language from a `Stream`